Contact

 • Management company fees for the overall management of the corporation

-• Caretakers and live-in managers as required
+• Caretakers and live-in managers

-• Security personnel as required
+• Security services and personnel

 Items typically not covered by condo fees: